Five Key Signs Of Anorexia

 If you or a loved one is experiencing an eating disorder, you can contact the National Eating Disorder Association Helpline for support and resources at 1-800-931-2237 (M–Th from 9AM–9PM EST and Fri 9AM–5PM EST).

 Although it can affect anyone at virtually any stage of life, the average age of onset for anorexia is between 12 and 25.
-That means parents, teachers, and others who regularly engage with young people, in particular, may want to familiarize themselves with the most common symptoms of this disorder so they can seek help if they notice them in a loved one or a student.
+That means parents, teachers, and others who regularly engage with young people, in particular, may want to familiarize themselves with the most common symptoms of anorexia so they can seek help if they notice them in a loved one or a student.
 Anorexia can be deadly, so getting treatment as soon as possible is usually imperative.
 Here are five key signs of anorexia to watch out for.

 1. Extreme weight loss